 How to Get a Prenuptial Agreement in New Jersey

 As soon as the couple knows that they are going to get married, they could start to discuss the prenup.
 If one party proposed to the other and they share a wedding date, they should immediately start discussing the possibility and terms of drafting a prenup.
-Many people are unaware of how to get a prenuptial agreement in New Jersey, but a dedicated marital agreements lawyer could help you draft a contract that protects your property rights in the unfortunate event of a divorce.
+Many people are unaware of how to get a prenuptial agreement in New Jersey, but a dedicated attorney could help you draft a contract that protects your property rights in the unfortunate event of a divorce.

 Initial Steps for Getting a Prenup